* S&P 500 ends over 10 pct lower from Sept 20 high

 The S&P 500 ended about 10.2 percent down from its Sept.
 20 closing record high, confirming it had entered a correction.

 The S&P last entered a correction earlier this year after posting a then record high in late January, and falling more than 10 percent by early February.
 That correction lasted roughly seven months, until the index posted a fresh record high in late August.

-On Friday, the S&P 500 energy sector fell 3.3 percent, dragged down by another plunge in oil prices, as fears intensified that supply would overpower demand.
+On Friday, the S&P 500 energy sector fell 3.3 percent, dragged down by another plunge in oil prices, amid fears of a supply glut even as major producers consider cutting output.
 Oil prices have plunged some 30 percent since the start of October.

 Shares of oil majors Chevron and Exxon Mobil dropped 3.4 percent and 2.7 percent, respectively.